-We are committed to operating ethically and with integrity across all our business relationships, including our interaction with suppliers.
+We are committed to operating ethically and with integrity across all our business relationships, including our interaction with suppliers and customers.

 In recognition of the environmental and social impact of procured goods, services and works, we aim to:

 - Always purchase from suppliers that operate sound environmental policies, and whose practices are sustainable and ethical;